dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 &#10148; **Overall, the pandemic has had more negative effects on firms owned by people of color than on white-owned firms, including greater reductions to their revenue and employment.**

-&rarr; *Pctg. of firms reporting revenues lower than 2019 levels:*
+&rarr; *Pctg. of firms reporting revenues lower than 2019 levels by race/ethnicity:*
   - 79%, Asian-owned
   - 72% Black-owned
   - 67%, Hispanic-owned